linuskjk/CableProbe/README.md

 3D print the provided STL files.

 Both PLA and PETG work perfectly fine.
 I recommend to use pla.
+I printed the case already the friction fit works perfectly fine and the battery mount fits exactly as it should also the code and pcb are working perfectly too I tested it all already.

 ## Programming